linux-kernel-labs/linux/Documentation/teaching/lectures/smp.rst

-While a read spin optimized spin lock reduces most of the cache invalidation operations, the lock owner can still generate cache invalidate operations due to writes to data structures close to the lock and thus part of the same cache line.
+While a read spin optimized spin lock reduces most of the cache invalidation operations, the lock owner can still generate cache invalidate operations due to writes to data structures close to the lock.
 This in turn generates memory traffic on subsequent reads on the spinning cores.

 Hence, queued spin locks scale much better for large number of cores as is the case for NUMA systems.
 And since they have similar fairness